KimMoe/IS-213-Gruppe1/README.md

 ## Contributing

 If you want to contribute to a project and make it better, your help is very welcome.
-We appreciate help bout on coding and interface as well as documentation.
+We appreciate help on coding, interface as well as documentation.

 ### How to make a pull request and push